Skilskyi/ContactManager/README.md

 Contains interface implementations and database access.
 ContactRepository.cs, which implements the IContactRepository.cs interface, and ContactDbContext.cs, which is responsible for interacting with the database.

 Web Layer:

-Contains controllers and views, which processes requests from the user, and the corresponding views for displaying data.
+Contains controllers and views, which processes requests from the user, and display the data.